Maayanshani25/valkey-glide-wiki/General-Concepts.md

 ## Inflight Request Limit

-We limit the maximum number of concurrent (inflight) requests sent to Valkey through **each connection** of a Glide client.
+To ensure system stability and prevent out-of-memory (OOM) errors, Valkey Glide limits the maximum number of concurrent (inflight) requests sent through each connection of a Glide client.

-Limiting the number of inflight requests per connection can help prevent the queues in the Glide infrastructure from running out of memory (OOM) due to excessive queuing or blocking.
-When the Glide infrastructure receives more requests than it can handle, it may start queuing requests, leading to increased memory usage and potential OOM situations in the queues.
-By controlling the number of inflight requests, this feature aims to mitigate the risk of the Glide queues running out of memory and improve overall system stability and reliability.
+Excessive inflight requests can lead to queuing within the Glide infrastructure, increasing memory usage and potentially causing OOM issues.
+By capping inflight requests per connection, this feature reduces the risk of excessive queuing and helps maintain reliable system performance.

-The default value for this feature is 1000, however the vale can be configured by all the wrappers.
+The default inflight request limit is 1000 per connection, though this value can be configured in all Glide wrappers to suit application needs.

+The limit is designed based on Little’s Law, ensuring that the system can operate efficiently at peak throughput while allowing a buffer for bursts.
-Expected maximum request rate: 50,000 requests/second
+* Maximum request rate: 50,000 requests/second.
-Expected response time: 1 millisecond
+* Average response time: 1 millisecond.
-According to Little's Law, the maximum number of inflight requests required to fully utilize the maximum request rate is:
+Using Little’s Law:
+* Inflight requests = (Request rate) × (Response time)
-(50,000 requests/second) × (1 millisecond / 1000 milliseconds) = 50 requests
+* Inflight requests = 50,000 requests/second × (1 ms/1000 ms) = 50 requests

-The value of 1000 provides a buffer for bursts while still allowing full utilization of the maximum request rate.
+A default value of 1000 allows for sufficient headroom above this calculated baseline, ensuring performance during short bursts of activity.

-The expected behavior of exceeding the limit is getting errors right away on the exceeding requests.
+When the inflight request limit is exceeded, excess requests are immediately rejected, and errors are returned to the client.

 ## PubSub Support